 7. The Capital Financing Requirement (CFR) represents the Council's underlying need to borrow for capital expenditure which has not yet been paid for by either revenue or capital resources.
 The capital expenditure above which has not been financed will increase the CFR from a negative to a positive position (i.e. the use of internal borrowing, which reduces our investment balance).
-MRP is as a result of borrowing in relation to the Arena development and the Asset Investment Strategy (see paragraph 33).
+MRP is as a result of borrowing in relation to the Arena development.